Configuring the on-premises gateway for high availability

 podman-compose down

-podman-compose -f podman-compose.yaml up -dWhen you restart the service, the instance is added as a primary instance and a MinIO or Amazon S3 bucket, helix-hii-backup is created.
+podman-compose -f podman-compose.yaml up -dWhen you restart the services, the instance is added as a primary instance and a MinIO or Amazon S3 bucket, helix-hii-backup is created.
 The bucket contains the configuration backup file, Leader_backup.json, which stores the instance configuration backup with timestamp.
 The backup file contains a tag for the on-premises instance.

-The subsequent instances are added as secondary instances in the MinIO or Amazon S3 bucket.
+The subsequent instances are added as secondary instances in the bucket.

-To import the custom or CA-signed certificates into on-premises gateway if you are using MinIO as the object storage
+To import the custom or CA-signed certificates into on-premises gateway

-- Obtain the custom or CA-signed certificates from the MinIO server and save it in the <IIGateway_INSTALL_DIR>hii/conf/certs directory.
+- Obtain the custom or CA-signed certificates from the MinIO server and save it in the /<IIGateway_INSTALL_DIR>hii/conf/certs directory.

 - Navigate to the /<IIGateway_INSTALL_DIR>/hii/conf/certs directory.